The Role of AI in Cloud Computing

 Merging AI and the cloud isn’t always cakes and ale.
 The main concerns are data privacy and connectivity.

-The enterprise is looking to AI for more and more real-time insights that drive innovation and give it a competitive advantage.
-For this, it needs a robust infrastructure that can handle vast amounts of data while guaranteeing security and functionality for end users.
+Cloud-based enterprises are looking to AI for more and more real-time insights that drive innovation and give a competitive advantage.
+This calls for a robust infrastructure that can handle vast amounts of data while guaranteeing security and functionality for end users.

 Nutanix has partnered with NVIDIA and Mellanox Technologies to create an AI-ready hybrid cloud infrastructure that enables companies in retail, healthcare, finance, aerospace, and other industries to develop turnkey AI-based solutions and applications.
-Indeed, AI has finally found its castle in the cloud!
+With this level of AI cloud computing, one can say that AI has finally found its castle in the cloud.

 Michael Brenner is a keynote speaker, author and CEO of Marketing Insider Group.
-Michael has written hundreds of articles on sites such as Forbes, Entrepreneur Magazine, and The Guardian and he speaks at dozens of leadership conferences each year covering topics such as marketing, leadership, technology and business strategy.
-Follow him @BrennerMichael.
+Michael has written hundreds of articles on sites such as Forbes, Entrepreneur Magazine, and The Guardian and he speaks at dozens of leadership conferences each year covering topics such as marketing, leadership, technology, and business strategy.